About the Symposium

 Kuei-Yuan Chan, PhD

-Professor, Department of Mechanical Engineering, NTU
+Professor, NTU

 Tracy Zou, PhD